 Strömme is provocative in her bold hypothesis and mathematical formulation, but owing to the absence of dialectical thinking, she fails to fully capture the laws of motion within her own framework and leaves social contradictions unaddressed.

-The third perspective that sublates the two — an ontology of “relations” — is still only a germ.
-Yet at the very least, it offers a starting point for reexamining the very framing of the question “matter first or consciousness first?” — a question that has persisted for two millennia.
+This position is not finished.
+How to measure the “quantity” of a relation; how to draw the boundary between internal and external relations; how to refine the hierarchy among relations — many tasks remain.
+But it offers, at the very least, a starting point for re-examining the very framing of the question “matter first or consciousness first?” — a question that has persisted for two millennia.

 As Miura emphasized repeatedly, the essence of learning dialectics lies not in resting content with ready-made answers but in facing the contradictions of reality head-on and continuing to think for oneself.
 If this essay serves as a modest aid to that end, so much the better.